nginx/agent/site/content/configuration/configure-nginx-agent-features.md

 Before you start, make sure that you have:

-- NGINX Agent has been installed.
+- NGINX Agent installed in your system.
 - Access to the NGINX Agent configuration file.